terminusdb/terminusdb/README.md

 ### Open Console

-Once you have installed terminusdb-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the dashboard "http://SERVER:PORT/console". (the default is: [http://localhost:6363/console](http://localhost:6363/console)).
+Once you have installed terminusdb-server either from the docker image or built from source you can go simply enter the server location into your browser to view your database from the console "http://SERVER:PORT/console". (the default is: [http://localhost:6363/console](http://localhost:6363/console)).

 ## Why